Burmese–Siamese War (1765–1767): Southern Front: Chinese and Portuguese resistances

-Ayutthayan court had enlisted the local Chinese and the Portuguese to defend the city.
+The Ayutthayan court had enlisted the local Chinese and the Portuguese to defend the city.
 When the Burmese fleet approached the southern facet of Ayutthaya in November 1766, the Portuguese at Ban Portuket were left isolated from the city fort, becoming an enclave of resistance against the Burmese.
-On 13 November 1766, the Burmese attacked Saint Joseph Church but was repelled by Catholic defenders.
-"They sabred a crowd of Burmese who had attempted to storm college."
+On 13 November 1766, the Burmese attacked Saint Joseph Church but were repelled by Catholic defenders.
+"They sabred a crowd of Burmese who had attempted to storm the college."
 By February 1767, the Chinese stockade at Khlong Suan Phlu and the Portuguese camps at Ban Portuket were the main Siamese defense line to the south.
-However, a group of 300 Chinese mercenaries took advantage of the situation by going to plunder the Wat Phra Phutthabat temple in Saraburi to the east of Ayutthaya – one of the kingdom's most sacred religious site.
+However, a group of 300 Chinese mercenaries took advantage of the situation by going to plunder the Wat Phra Phutthabat temple in Saraburi to the east of Ayutthaya – one of the kingdom's most sacred religious sites.
 Those Chinese burnt down the Mondop or the main building containing the Buddha Footprint, stripping away gold and silver.
-Siamese court, in this deplorable state, could do nothing about this incident.
-King Ekkathat ordered Luang Aphaiphiphat the Chinese headman to search and return only some about of gold and silver taken from the temple.
+The Siamese court, in this deplorable state, could do nothing about this incident.
+King Ekkathat ordered Luang Aphaiphiphat, the Chinese headman, to search and return only some amount of gold and silver taken from the temple.

 In February 1767, the Chinese at Khlong Suan Phlu sailed their war-junk fleet against Burmese towers to the south along the Chao Phraya River, coming between the towers of Mingyi Zeyathu and Nanda Udein Kyawdin, leading to the Battle of Khlong Suan Phlu.
 However, the Burmese had laid an iron chain across the river to prevent the passage.
 Chinese–Siamese war-junks were halted by the iron chains and those large ships crowded on the point.
 The two Burmese commanders then poured cannon fires from their towers onto the stuck Chinese–Siamese fleet, destroying and annihilating the fleet.
 Burmese forces from nearby towers arrived to finish the battle.
 Many Chinese and Siamese were killed and drowned in this battle.